widzthedvloper/weatherApp/README.md

 - Clone the repo:--> git clone url/ssh
 - cd weatherApp
 - npm install
-- If you experience any issue with images or javasript try runnind `npm run dev`
+- If you experience any issue with images or javasript try run `npm run dev`

 ## Authors